Motorcycles. What do they mean to those that ride them?

 Naïve is probably the correct word to use here.
 Spiegel’s book doesn’t simply demonstrate how to operate a machine with a frame, two wheels and an engine to get you from place to place but it considers the intangible, metaphysical aspects of riding in relation to the science and psychology of operating a motorcycle.
 As serendipity would have it, it was a book in the right place at the right time because its contents have influenced my way of thinking about motorcycles, and how to do research with them, ever since.
 An initial glance at the studies that have been carried out within ‘Western’ bike cultures have largely portrayed motorcycle and other PTW (powered two-wheelers) users in terms of a peculiar subcultural group (such as the Mods and Rockers), or as emblematic of criminal deviance, especially in America (If academic literature is your thing then please drop me a line for further reading references).
 There are some notable exceptions – one example is Suzanne McDonald-Walker’s (2000) ethnography of the politics of British motorcycling advocacy (Bikers: Culture, Politics and Power) – but on the whole the lives and culture of ‘everyday’ motorcyclists and their relationships with their machines remains relatively unarticulated.
 An academic exploration of the human-motorcycle relationship is therefore a timely pursuit and my project, anthromoto, will be an attempt to invoke research, reflection and discussion about several aspects of this inspiring, yet precarious machine.

 As an object of academic focus, the motorcycle has received very little attention up until recently when the scholarly consideration of motorcycling seems to be gaining pace - journal articles have started to blossom in academic literature (in no small part due to the significant contribution of the International Journal of Motorcycle Studies amongst others) and the motorbike-rider continuum as an embodied form of human-machine interaction is being explored.
 Motorbikes are technical machines through which human beings negotiate time, speed, place and metaphor and invite exploration for their transformational potential.
-My own particular passions are two-fold: I want to understand how the traditional boundary between what we normally consider an object (the machine) and the subject-of-a-life (the rider) becomes blurred when humans connect with motorcycles, and how this is manifested in our material(istic) cultures.
+My own particular passions are two-fold: I want to understand how the traditional boundary between what we normally consider an object (the machine) and the subject-of-a-life (the rider) becomes blurred when humans connect with motorcycles, and how this is manifested through ritual behaviour and in our material(istic) cultures.
 Secondly, as women are increasingly taking to the motorcycle I am keen to know why they ride and the relationship they have with both their machines and the wider motorcycling community.

 If you feel able in any way to help the research, or would like to know more about it, please contact me: email@example.com